soupi/learn-haskell-blog-generator/src/01-about.md

 We will:

 1. Implement a tiny HTML printer library
-2. Define and parse our custom markup language
+2. Define and parse our own custom markup language
 3. Read files and glue things together
 4. Add command line arguments parsing
+5. Write tests and documentation

 In each chapter of the book we will focus on a particular task we wish to achieve, and through the chapter we'll learn just enough Haskell to complete the task.